This is the multi-page printable view of this section. Click here to print.

 Headers

-Specifies the API headers in HTTP requests or responses that provide important metadata, such as content type, authentication details, and instructions for processing the data.
+Specifies the HTTP headers included in API requests or responses.
+Headers provide important metadata such as content type, authentication details, and instructions for processing data.

 Template

-Template for a request payload.
+Specifies the template for the request payload.
 For more information, see Template.

 Response

 Displays the data returned by the server in response to an API request.
-They contain the information or results of the request, such as user data, search results, or confirmation messages.
+Responses contain the information or results of the request, such as user data, search results, or confirmation messages.

 Template

-Project variables: The value of the project variable assigned to the node is used.
+• Project variable: The value of the project variable assigned to the node is used.

 Form data